On Representing Resilience Requirements of Microservice Architecture Systems: Case Study

-The resilience requirement elicitation for Sock Shop follows the process framework proposed in Section \ref{sec:elicitation}.
+In our proposed resilience requirement model, service resilience goals are set first.
+Then service resilience goals are refined to resource resilience goals, disruptions violating service/resource resilience goals are identified and resilience mechanisms are established.
 Limited by the length of the paper, we cannot list all service resilience goals, disruptions and resilience mechanism in our case study.
-So at each step we just illustrate a typical example.
+So we just illustrate a typical example in each step.